A seaside resort town with a Mediterranean feel and year-round outdoor sporting fun

 The Olive Garden offers more than just olives.
 It has magnificent views of the Seto Inland Sea from its rolling hills and is a popular spot from which paragliders can take flight.

-The Olive Garden is particularly famous for its olive ice cream.
+The Olive Garden is particularly famous for its olive soft serve.
 It's an even bigger hit than the cooking oil, health products and olive oil cosmetics available at the orchard shop.

 Get in touch with the area's history